Prince Naruhito and Princess Masako To Represent Tokyo Olympic Bid Campaign?

 The little princess is also very fond of sumo-wrestling.
 She used to wrestle with her parents or staff members of the crown prince household, reenacting the sumo wrestling techniques she had observed.
 Already at the tender age of four, she was better than her father when it came to the names of famous sumo wrestlers.
 But she seems to be fond not only of sumo, but of sports in general.
 In 2006, when the Olympic Winter Games were being held in Turin, the crown prince sometimes recorded the games, such as snowboard cross, speed skating and giant slalom, in order to watch them together with Aiko, who seemed to be observing them with keen interest.

-Tagged Crown Prince Naruhito, Crown Princess Masako, Olympic Games, Princess Aiko, Sport.
+Tagged Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Olympic Games, Princess Aiko of Japan, Sport.